LucasWinter73/C-Terminal-ADSB-Radar/Readme.md

 - The display updates every 10 seconds to respect API rate limits
 - Aircraft without valid position data are filtered out
-- All indentation in the source code uses tabs
-- Screen coordinates are calculated using the Haversine formula for accurate distance

 ## Troubleshooting